-It can be tricky for us to find volunteer opportunity for young children.
-However, kids can pick out canned items to drop off at the local food bank as well as pick out school supplies to donate to kids who need it.
+It can be tricky for us to find volunteer opportunities for young children.
+However, kids can pick out canned items to drop off at the local food bank as well as pick out school supplies to donate to kids who need them.

 You can also raise kids who are helpers by letting them gather old books they no longer read and then donate them.
 Your children can help shop for a child on holiday “Angle Tree” by picking out holiday gifts kids might like.

 Sign older kids up for a volunteer job